abarker/abarker.github.io/content/understanding_python_imports.rst

 when you invoke the `python` command), but it can be changed by calls to `os.setcwd()`.

-Directories can also be added to the initial `sys.path` list from command shells like Bash by setting the `PYTHONPATH` environment variable before invoking the `python` command.
+Directories can be added to the initial `sys.path` list from command shells like Bash by setting the `PYTHONPATH` environment variable before invoking the `python` command.
 The `PYTHONPATH` environment variable should contain a colon-separated string of the pathnames to be added.
-While this has its uses it is usually not the recommended way to initialize `sys.path`.
+While this has its uses, it is usually not the recommended way to initialize `sys.path`.

 Actually importing a package which is located in a directory on the `sys.path` list is simple: just import the package directory name.
 Similarly, to import a